rtts/ialauncher/README.md

 - Arrow keys: navigate through the games list
 - Enter: launch the selected game
-- Alt-Enter: open DOSBox but don't execute any commands (usefull for debugging, see "Troubleshooting" below)
+- Alt-Enter: open DOSBox without starting the game (usefull for debugging, see "Troubleshooting" below)
 - A-Z: Jump to the first game that starts with the letter A-Z
 - Plus key: increase grid size
 - Minus key: decrease grid size
+- Esc key: exit

 During gameplay, you should also be familiar with the [DOSBox Special Keys](https://www.dosbox.com/wiki/Special_Keys)